 - Use plastic to build the bed

 Of course, you can also choose a type of wood that resists rot naturally.
 However, Mother Nature will still have her way over time, and even the most rot-resistant wood will eventually decay.

-Let’s take a closer look at the ways you can keep your raised garden bed from rotting.
-We’ll also look at when you should use each method.
+In this article, we’ll take a closer look at each of the 5 methods to keep your raised garden bed from rotting.
+We’ll also look at when you should use each of methods.